 Integrating cats can be a challenge.
 Cats are territorial, and do not take well to unknown cats suddenly appearing in their territory.
 The inclination of most cats is to act aggressively, (with some outright attacking a stranger cat to try to make it go away, or to run away from it in fear.
 Some cats are more aggressive than others.
 Other cats might be cautious but curious, seemingly open to accepting the other cat.

 Various factors can impact how a particular pair of cats will respond to one another.
 But until the two cats are actually confronting one another, one can't really know ahead of time how it will be.
 Each pairing is going to be different, since cats are all individuals, with various personalities, histories, and temperaments.
-The ages of the cats is a factor as well.
+The ages of the cats are a factor as well.

 Cats need some help from humans to adjust to each other peacefully and less stressfully.
 Therefore, a slow, carefully managed introduction over many days, or even weeks, is needed to give the best possible outcome.
 To just plop a new cat in with a resident cat can lead to a disaster.